Published: August 11, 2020

 Indiana Dunes National Park

-Indiana Dunes was named a national park in early 2019, second newest after White Sands National Park in New Mexico was dubbed a national park in late 2019.
-The Dunes is 15 miles of beach along the southern short of Lake Michigan between Indiana cities of Gary and Michigan City.
+Indiana Dunes was named a national park in early 2019, the third-newest after New River Gorge National Park & Preserve was named a national park in West Virginia in 2021.
+The Dunes is 15 miles of beach along the southern shore of Lake Michigan between Indiana cities of Gary and Michigan City.

 Think sand and solitude.